dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

   {% endhighlight %}

 Amaze by the numbers I went back to the whole data set and tried to reconstruct in a map the places were Cornelis J. Marinkelle went to collect mammals.
+Unfortunately some years such as 1961 and 1971 do not have georeferenced records and there are a lot of georeferenced records without the year, marked as NA.
+I guess the data set need a little bit of work.
 <figure>
 	<a href="/images/mammal/Marinkelle3.png"><img src="/images/mammal/Marinkelle3.png"></a>
 </figure>